azulrosales/routing-solver/README.md

 ## Tools Used

-- **Google OR-Tools:** For solving the VRP with constraints and breaks.
+- **Google OR-Tools:** For solving the VRP (https://developers.google.com/optimization/routing).
-- **Distancematrix.ai's Distance Matrix API:** To generate the time matrix required for the solver.
+- **Distancematrix.ai's Distance Matrix API:** To generate the time matrix required for the solver (https://distancematrix.ai/distance-matrix-api).

 ## Files